 \section{Introduction}

-The theory of quantum invariants of knots and links emerged in the middle of the eighties, after the fundamental work of Jones.
+The theory of quantum invariants of knots and links emerged in the middle of the eighties, after the fundamental work of V. F. R. Jones.
 Instead of the classical tools of topology, such as algebraic topology, used until then, this new class of invariants was derived from interactions of knot theory with other fields of mathematics, such as operator algebras and representation of quantum groups, and revealed close relationships with theoretical physics.
 Although this gave rise to a whole new class of powerful tools in knot theory, we still lack a proper understanding of the topological information carried by quantum invariants.
 One way to attack this fundamental question is to exhibit explicit relationships with classical link invariants.
 The purpose of this paper is to give such a relation, by showing how a certain reduction of the universal $sl_2$ invariant is captured by Milnor invariants.

-Recall that Milnor's $\overline{\mu}$-invariants were defined by Milnor in the fifties \cite{Milnor,Milnor2}.
-Given an $l$-component oriented, ordered link $L$ in $S^3$, Milnor invariants $\overline{\mu}_I(L)$ of $L$ are defined for each multi-index $I=i_1 i_2 ...i_m$ (i.e., any sequence of possibly repeating indices) among $\n$.
-Unfortunately, these $\overline{\mu}(I)$ are in general not well-defined integers, as their definition contains a rather intricate self-recurrent indeterminacy.
-In \cite{HL1}, Habegger and Lin showed that the indeterminacy in Milnor invariants of a link is equivalent to the indeterminacy in representing it as the closure of a string link, which is a pure tangle without closed components, and that Milnor invariants are actually well defined integer-valued invariants of string links.
-They also showed how the first non-vanishing Milnor string link invariants of length $k+1$ can be assembled into a single Milnor map $\mu_k$.
-See Section \ref{2} for a review of string links and Milnor invariants.
+\textit{Milnor invariants} were originally defined by J. Milnor for links in $S^3$ \cite{Milnor,Milnor2}.
+Their definition contains an intricate indeterminacy, which was shown by N. Habegger and X. S. Lin to be equivalent to the indeterminacy in representing a link as the closure of a \textit{string link}, i.e. of a pure tangle without closed components \cite{HL1}.
+Milnor invariants are actually well-defined integer-valued invariants of framed string links, and the first non-vanishing Milnor string link invariants can be assembled into a single \textit{Milnor map} $\mu_k$.
+See Section \ref{2} for a review of Milnor string link invariants.